Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich flux-mass scatter: Conclusions

-\acknowledgements{We thank Daisuke Nagai, Nadia Zakamska, Matias Zaldarriaga, Niayesh Afshordi, Suzanne Staggs, and Abhishek Maniyar for fruitful discussions.
+\acknow{First of all, we especially thank the anonymous referees for their critical comments as well as various useful suggestions on the manuscript.
+We also thank Daisuke Nagai, Nadia Zakamska, Matias Zaldarriaga, Tibor Rothschild, Joshua Speagle, Niayesh Afshordi, Suzanne Staggs, and Abhishek Maniyar for fruitful discussions.
 DW gratefully acknowledges support from the Friends of the Institute for Advanced Study Membership.
 FVN acknowledges funding from the WFIRST program through NNG26PJ30C and NNN12AA01C.
 NB acknowledges the support from NSF grant AST-1910021 and NASA grants 21-ADAP21-0114 and 21-ATP21-0129.
 DAA was supported in part by NSF grants AST-2009687 and AST-2108944.
 The work of SH is supported by Center for Computational Astrophysics of the Flatiron Institute in New York City.
 The Flatiron Institute is supported by the Simons Foundation.
 JCH acknowledges support from NSF grant AST-2108536.
-We also thank Boryana Hadzhiyska, Will Coulton and Rachel Somerville for help with the ROCKSTAR catalogs corresponding to TNG halos. }
+We also thank Boryana Hadzhiyska, Will Coulton and Rachel Somerville for help with the ROCKSTAR catalogs corresponding to TNG halos.}